Shingles Vaccine May Protect Against Alzheimer's: New Study Identifies Three Repurposed Drugs

 Quick answer: If confirmed in clinical trials, the shingles vaccine could become the first widely available, low-cost intervention to meaningfully reduce Alzheimer's risk in older adults.

 The implications of these findings are substantial.
-Alzheimer's disease affects approximately 57 million people worldwide, and current disease-modifying therapies — such as lecanemab (Leqembi) and donanemab (Kisunla) — are expensive (approximately $26,500 per year), require intravenous infusion, and carry significant risks including amyloid-related imaging abnormalities (ARIA).
+Alzheimer's disease affects approximately 55 million people worldwide according to the World Health Organization, and current disease-modifying therapies — such as lecanemab (Leqembi) and donanemab (Kisunla) — are expensive (approximately $26,500 per year for lecanemab), require intravenous infusion, and carry significant risks including amyloid-related imaging abnormalities (ARIA).
 A vaccine that is already approved, widely available, and covered by most insurance plans could represent a paradigm shift in dementia prevention.

-The expert panel has called for randomized controlled trials specifically designed to test the shingles vaccine's effect on cognitive outcomes.
+Experts have called for randomized controlled trials specifically designed to test the shingles vaccine's effect on cognitive outcomes.
 Such trials would need to enroll large numbers of older adults, include comprehensive neuropsychological testing and biomarker assessments, and follow participants for several years to detect meaningful differences in dementia incidence.
-Several academic medical centers are reportedly in the planning stages for such trials, though funding and logistics remain significant challenges.
+Several academic medical centers have expressed interest in conducting such trials, though funding and logistics remain significant challenges.

-In the meantime, the existing evidence provides an additional reason for adults aged 50 and older to receive the recommended two-dose Shingrix vaccine series, which is already advised by the CDC for shingles prevention.
+In the meantime, the existing evidence provides an additional reason for adults aged 50 and older to receive the recommended two-dose Shingrix vaccine series.
 The Centers for Disease Control and Prevention recommends Shingrix for all adults aged 50 years and older, regardless of whether they recall having had chickenpox or have previously received the older live zoster vaccine (Zostavax).
+The vaccine is primarily recommended for shingles prevention, where its efficacy is well established at over 90% in clinical trials, and any cognitive benefits would be an additional advantage.

 Frequently Asked Questions

 The CDC already recommends Shingrix for all adults aged 50 and older to prevent shingles.
-While the Alzheimer's protection evidence is promising, it has not yet been confirmed in dedicated clinical trials.
+While the Alzheimer's protection evidence from observational studies is promising, it has not yet been confirmed in dedicated randomized clinical trials.
 Getting vaccinated for shingles prevention is recommended regardless, and any cognitive benefits would be an additional advantage.

-Multiple large observational studies, including a natural experiment published in Nature, have found consistent associations between shingles vaccination and reduced dementia risk (up to 51% reduction).
-However, these are observational findings, not proof of causation.
-Randomized controlled trials are needed to confirm the effect.
+Multiple large observational studies, including a natural experiment published in Nature, have found consistent associations between shingles vaccination and reduced dementia risk.
+However, these are observational findings, not proof of causation from randomized controlled trials.
+Dedicated clinical trials are needed to confirm the size of the effect and establish causation.

 References